-The task of the Cryogenics Laboratory and Test Stations (LCSE) is to master cryogenics technology applied to superconducting magnets, accelerating cavities, physics detectors (cryogenic target systems, calorimeters), and the production and distribution of liquid helium.
+The task of LCSE is to master cryogenics technology applied to superconducting magnets, accelerating cavities, physics detectors (cryogenic target systems, calorimeters), and the production and distribution of liquid helium.

-At the end of 2015, laboratory staff consisted of 15 engineers, including 1 PhD student, and 13 technicians.
+At the end of 2020, laboratory staff consisted of 16 engineers, two doctoral students, and six technicians.

 The Laboratory for Superconducting Magnet Research (LEAS) offers its expertise in magnetic fields to IRFU physicists, with a staff of 7 technicians, 20 engineers and one PhD student at the end of 2015.